mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

     fw_printenv bootcount
     ```

-    This value should be returned as 1.
+    This should return the value 1.
 This step verifies that the bootloader and the bootloader environment tools can properly communicate and agree on the format of the bootloader environment.

 11. Repeat step 9.

 12. Reboot, but pull the power plug before the system has had time to finish booting.
-Mender will auto-commit the update if it is enabled as a service, which will defeat the purpose of this test, so it's important that the power is cut after the kernel has started booting, but before Mender has started.
+The Mender will service will auto-commit the update, which will defeat the purpose of this test.
+It is important to reboot the system after the kernel has started booting, but before Mender has started.

 13. Restore power, boot, and repeat step 4, again with `/dev/mmcblk0p3` (or `ub0_1`).
 The detected device should **not** be `/dev/mmcblk0p2` (`ubi0_0`), this indicates that the rollback has not worked.
 Otherwise this verifies that rollback, indeed, has worked.